NIOSH Workplace Safety & Health Topic

 What is frostbite?

 Frostbite is a severe reaction to cold exposure that causes freezing in the deep layers of skin and tissue.
 Frostbite can cause permanent damage.
 It is recognizable by a loss of feeling and a waxy-white or pale appearance in fingers, toes, nose, or ear lobes.
-For more information, see OSHA’s Cold Stress Quick Card, or OSHA’s publication, NIOSH Cold Stress Guide.
+For more information, see OSHA’s Cold Stress Quick Card, or CDC’s publication, NIOSH Cold Stress Guide.

 What is hypothermia?

 Hypothermia occurs when the body temperature drops to less than 95°F. Symptoms of hypothermia include uncontrollable shivering, slow speech, memory lapses, frequent stumbling, drowsiness, and exhaustion.
-For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation.
+For more information, see OSHA’s Cold Stress Safety and Health Guide, or CDC’s publication, NIOSH Cold Stress Guide.

 What can be done to avoid frostbite and hypothermia?